Spatial population genetics with fluid flow: Reaction-diffusion model of population genetics with advection

 where $z_0$ is the position of the thin plankton layer and $k$, with dimension of a frequency, controls the thickness of the plankton layer.
-For $k=0$ the dynamics is that of a tracer particle transported by the $3d$ incompressible velocity field while, for $k\to\infty$ the dynamics is completely concentrated on the $z=z_0$ plane.
-Fig.~\ref{fig:localization-angled} shows how upon increasing $k$ the dynamics gets confined to thinner and thinner layers centred around $z=z_0$.
+For $k=0$ the dynamics is that of a tracer particle transported by the $3d$ incompressible velocity field while, for $k\to\infty$ the dynamics is completely concentrated in the $z=z_0$ plane, \ss{therefore obviously experiencing a compressible two-dimensional velocity field, $(v_x,v_y,0)$ while moving in the $z=z_0$ plane.} Fig.~\ref{fig:localization-angled} shows how upon increasing $k$ the dynamics gets confined to thinner and thinner layers centred around $z=z_0$.
 From Fig.~\ref{fig:localization-angled} we can further appreciate how the enhanced confinement forces the quasi-$2d$ dynamics to become more spatially heterogeneous and patchy, as a direct consequence of the effective compressibility of the flow.
 Simple models such as Eq.~\ref{springmodel} can easily be generalised to allow more complex situations such as to describe nonplanar isopycnal (i.e., constant density) surfaces that evolve dynamically \cite{sozza2016}.
 That confinement induces some degree of compressibility in thin mixing layers is extremely relevant to population dynamics, particularly because high compressibility can effectively reduce the carrying capacity of the ecosystem \cite{perlekar2010}, while even small amounts of compressibility can change the effective selective advantage of a growing population \cite{Plummer2019}.

 As compressibility also allows the total concentration of the species to change, it is instructive to instead use a more realistic reaction-diffusion model for advected interacting microorganisms that tracks each species fraction separately \cite{pigolotti_pop_bio_flow_2013}.
 For a single growing population invading empty space in the presence of fluid flow, we can generalize the FKPP equation (Eq.~\ref{eq:FKPP_equation}) to